saas786/rocketengine/README.md

 # RocketEngine

 An ongoing personal project to create a simple, light-weight but powerful css framework for getting web projects off the ground quickly.
-Also creating this for my own learning benefit, to keep up on the latest on frontend development, html, and css.
+Also creating this for my own learning benefit, to keep up on the latest on front end development, html, and css.

+### Naming Conventions for Components

+I'll be using a simple implementation of the BEM system, as outlined by [Nicholas Gallagher and Hugo Giraudel](http://www.sitepoint.com/css-sass-styleguide/?utm_source=CSS-Weekly&utm_campaign=Issue-102&utm_medium=email).

+    component
+    component--modifier
+    component__element
+    component__element--modifier

+    /* Examples */

+    service-item
+    service-item--active
+    service-item--main
+    service-item__title
+    service-item__icon
+    service-item__description
+    service-item__button
+    service-item__button--disabled

 ### Resources: